AlexP007/cli/README.md

 ## Successful development to you!
-Write to me with any questions and suggestions to <alex.p.panteleev@gmail.com>, as well as create issues.
+Write to me with any questions or suggestions to <alex.p.panteleev@gmail.com>, as well as create issues.

 Contributors welcome!